i-vishnu-kumar/docker_k8s/README.md

 🎓 Reference Course
 This repository was created while following the highly recommended Udemy course:

-Kubernetes Certified Application Developer (CKAD) with Tests
+Kubernetes Certified Application Developer (CKAD) with Tests: https://rakutenmobile.udemy.com/course/certified-kubernetes-application-developer/

 Instructor: Mumshad Mannambeth

 Special thanks to KodeKloud and Mumshad Mannambeth for their excellent content and guidance.